 Harvick made his final season with Richard Childress Racing a memorable one in 2013, winning four races and finishing third in points – only trailing six-time champion Jimmie Johnson and Matt Kenseth.
 The wins came at Richmond, Charlotte, Kansas and Phoenix.

 Harvick also started 11 Xfinity Series races, winning at Atlanta Motor Speedway.
-And he drove in both Camping World Truck Series events at Martinsville Speedway, posting finishes of 25th and 30th.
+And he drove in both Truck Series events at Martinsville Speedway, posting finishes of 25th and 30th.

-Harvick moved to Stewart-Haas Racing for the 2014 Sprint Cup Series where he was a teammate to Kurt Busch, Danica Patrick and Tony Stewart.
+Harvick moved to Stewart-Haas Racing in 2014 where he was a teammate to Kurt Busch, Danica Patrick and Tony Stewart.
 In addition to his Cup Series championship, Harvick also made 15 starts in the 2014 Xfinity Series and won at Richmond, Kentucky, Atlanta and Chicagoland Speedway.

 In 2015, Harvick narrowly missed back-to-back championships, finishing second to Kyle Busch.
-He returned to post-season competition in 2016 as the No. 4 seed but was eliminated from title contention in the semifinal round following a fourth-place finish at Phoenix International Raceway.
+He returned to post-season competition in 2016 as the No. 4 seed but was eliminated from title contention in the semifinal round following a fourth-place finish at Phoenix.
 Harvick ended the year eighth in the standings.